Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \subsection{Long-context Capability Evaluation}

 \paragraph{\textbf{Position-wise loss on PG19 shows hybrid-Mamba models extrapolates well to longer contexts.}\looseness=-1}

 Figure~\ref{fig:long_context_pg19} compares position-wise loss on the PG19 corpus~\citep{raecompressive2019} to examine the long-context capabilities of various architectures.
 All models show decreasing NLL up to the 8K-token pretraining context, as later tokens benefit from more context.
 Beyond 8K, SSMs can effectively extrapolate~\citep{gu2023mamba, dao2024transformers, yang2024gated}, while Transformer struggles due to its positional encoding methods~\citep{press2021train, kazemnejad2023impact, zhou2024transformers}.
-Therefore, both hybrid architectures with a 1:5 block ratio benefit more from Mamba, demonstrating stronger length generalization.
-This characteristic will vary depending on the interpolation degree determined by the block ratio. \looseness=-1
+Therefore, hybrid architectures with a 1:5 block ratio leverage Mamba to demonstrate strong length extrapolation without being excessively constrained by the Transformer component.
+Furthermore, given findings that explicit positional information is redundant in hybrids~\citep{park2024can, lieber2024jamba, waleffe2024empirical}, adopting a NoPE (No Positional Encoding) structure~\citep{kazemnejad2023impact} allows us to further resolve the length generalization limitations stemming from the Transformer. \looseness=-1

 \paragraph{\textbf{Hybrid models overcome weakness of Transformer and Mamba in in-context retrieval.}\looseness=-1}